- About Us

 - Patient Portal

 - Contact Us

 While most of these thousands of bacterial species are friendly, others are not.
-The friendly ones have several benefits including aiding of digestion, vitamin K production, folate production and the destruction of harmful bacteria.
+The friendly ones have several benefits including aiding digestion, vitamin K production, folate production, and the destruction of harmful bacteria.
 However, certain day-to-day diet and lifestyle choices can negatively impact the population of these friendly bacteria – and by extension, overall health.

 In a 2010 study that compared human intestinal microbiota from children characterized by a modern western diet and those on a rural diet (composed mainly of whole foods with high fiber content), the researchers found that the children on a rural diet had a more diverse gut flora and better gut health.

 So, what do you do?
 Eat a more diverse array of foods – specifically whole foods.
 Unlike their highly processed counterparts, whole foods generally contain a wider range of nutrients, which encourages the growth of diverse bacterial species.

 Prebiotics are a kind of fiber that passes through the gut without being digested.
 And although eating this kind of fiber may seem like a waste of digestion time, it encourages the growth of friendly bacteria in the gut.
 For instance, high-fiber fruits such as apples – with indigestible pectin making up 50% of its total fiber content – have been shown to promote the growth of helpful microbes like Bifidobacteria.